GJN-Aerospace/CanSat2020/README.md

 <a href="https://github.com/GJN-Aerospace"><img src="https://gjnaerospace.netlify.app/Foto/GJN%20A8.jpg" alt="GJN Aerospace Logo" width="150" align="right"></a>

 GitHub repository for CanSat 2020 competitoin.
-You can find here a design of our CanSat probe but also our Arduino code for openCanSat kit.
+You can find here a design of **our CanSat probe PKII** but also our Arduino code for openCanSat kit.

 ## Probe